QLeelulu/n2Mvc/README.md

     // Add filter to the action
     exports.index.filters = [new myFilter()];

   You must call the `fnNext` to continue handler the request.
-To end the request, you can put any actionResult to `fnNext`, just like `fnNext('end')`
+To end the request, you can put any actionResult to `fnNext`, just like `fnNext('end')`.

   Order of the filters execution is:
     1. `onControllerExecuting`
     2. `onActionExecuting`